top of page

 Issue

-To control inflation, the Federal Reserve adjusts the prime interest rate that commercial banks use as a basis for their lending.
-The higher the prime interest rate, the greater impediment exists for consumer spending which, in turn, lowers the risk of inflation.
+To control inflation, the Federal Reserve adjusts the prime interest rate that commercial banks use as a basis for lending.
+The higher the prime interest rate, the greater impediment exists for consumer spending, which in turn, lowers the risk of inflation.

 Solution

-Instead of using the bank's prime interest rate in this manner, a better means of controlling inflation would be to impose an inflationary tax on all goods and services.
+Instead of using the bank's prime interest rate, a better means of controlling inflation would be to impose an inflationary tax on all goods and services.

 Other Considerations

-A possible concern with the above tax proposal is that it provides a broad-based effect on all goods and services, regardless if certain sectors are experiencing a higher rate of inflation than others.
-A more surgical approach that targets specific sectors may be more appropriate for certain situations than a general policy that affects the entire nation.
+A possible concern with the above tax proposal is that it provides a broad-based effect on all goods and services regardless if certain sectors are experiencing a higher rate of inflation than others.
+Perhaps, a more surgical approach that targets specific sectors may be more appropriate than a general policy that affects the entire nation.

-To continue with this concept, the Department of Commerce should be granted new powers to regulate the price controls on economic sectors that experience excessive inflation.
-For example, if gas prices rise excessively due to a weather-related event (e.g., hurricane), then the Dept. of Commerce may set the maximum cost of a gallon of gasoline in every state to prevent runaway inflation (due to price gouging).
+In similar manner, the Department of Commerce should be granted new powers to regulate the price controls on specific economic sectors that experience greater inflation compared to others.
+For example, if gas prices rise excessively due to a weather-related event (e.g., hurricane), the Dept. of Commerce may set the maximum on a gallon of gasoline in every state to prevent runaway inflation and price gouging.

-If food prices rise excessively due to something unusual (e.g., Covid-19's supply chain issues), the Commerce Dept. would step in and bring such costs under control rather than allow it to get out of hand.
-If an increase in prices is justified then businesses may file an official request with the Dept. to be granted permission as long as the increase is limited in nature and duration (with financial proof being required).
+In another example, if food prices rise excessively due to something unusual (e.g., Covid-19's supply chain issues), the Commerce Dept. would step in and bring such costs under control rather than allow them to get out of hand.
+Exceptions may be allowed if an increase in price is justified by businesses that file a request as long as the adjustment is limited in nature (with financial proof being required).

-For the housing market, prices have risen due to billion-dollar corporations that purchased homes (to rent) at higher than their original asking price.
-This artificially inflated the housing market and pushed the average family out from being able to purchase a home.
-To prevent this, a new rule should be established to prevent such entities from purchasing a home until after the home has been on sale for at least two years.
-This will allow individual families to purchase a home at reasonable prices while also allowing the seller to make extra money if they're willing to wait a while.
+For the housing market, prices primarily rose due to billion-dollar corporations that purchased homes at higher than original asking prices.
+This caused the housing market to be artificially inflated that prevented the average family from being able to purchase a home.
+To prevent this, a new restriction should be imposed to prevent such entities from purchasing a home until after the home has been on the market for at least two years.
+That will allow the average family to purchase a home at reasonable prices, while also permitting the seller to make more money if they're willing to wait longer.

-Another measure that could be taken to reduce the overinflated housing market would be to establish a mandate that the selling price for a home cannot exceed the previous three-year average of the home’s value.
-This method is commonly used for determining property taxes so it may also be used to set the maximum price range of selling a home as well.
-After two years, any price range is possible.
+Another measure to lower the housing market is to establish a mandate that the selling price of a home cannot exceed the previous three-year average of the home’s value.
+This method is commonly used for determining property taxes so it could also be used to set the maximum price for selling a home as well.
+After a two-year limit, any price is possible by the seller.

-These are just a few examples of where price controls imposed by the Dept. of Commerce may be implemented to prevent runaway inflation in specified sectors rather than using a broad-based tax policy for the entire nation.
+These are just a few examples where price controls imposed by the Dept. of Commerce may be used to prevent runaway inflation in specific sectors rather than using a broad-based inflationary tax policy for the nation.

 bottom of page